smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Interfaces/IAssets.md

 #### GetFeatureSupportAsync

-Returns the supported features for the `IAssetsSearch` interface.
+Returns the supported features of the specific underlying `IAssetsSearch` implementation.

 ##### Input